-Ghostly Activities and AGHOST visited a former asylum, Northern State Hospital, in Sedro-Woolley, Washington.
+Ghostly Activities visited a former asylum, Northern State Hospital, in Sedro-Woolley, Washington.
 Watch a video clip with haunted highlights and see the image gallery after the jump.

 Northern State Hospital Background